-With construction completed at the expanded 5th Street Public Market, new tenants are in the queue and it bodes well for local farm to table food and drink.
+5th Street Market construction is now complete and new tenants are in the queue.
+The expansion bodes well for local farm to table food and drink.

 The adjacent boutique Gordon Hotel, built by Eugene-based real estate developer Obie Companies, recently opened its doors with much-needed travel and residential accommodations.
 Portland’s Urban Restaurant Group collaborated with the launch of three unique eat and drink spots.